 Tell me more about using Quartzite

-A true quartzite will not etch like marble can, and can have some of the same gentle veining and light colors found in many marbles.
+A true quartzite will NOT etch like marble can, and can have some of the same gentle veining and light colors found in many marbles.
 Porosity can vary with different kinds of quartzites, so it is important to go over porosity concerns with your project professional.
+Typically, properly sealing your quartzite will help with porosity concerns.